MidSpike/iris-utilities/PRIVACY.md

 #### If you wish to have your `interaction_history` removed then you can do the following:

-1. Contact this bot's support staff (using appropriate channels).
+1. Contact this bot's support staff (using appropriate methods).
 2. Request for your `interaction_history` be removed.

 </details>